xuezzou/Vulnerable-nodejs/README.md

     }
     ```

-    As we noted in the request end point `/users/session`, (there's no validation for username and password type to be string and also no proper sanitization.
-Therefore, when the JSON document is deserialized, those fields may contain malicious input like the input above.
     In MongoDB, the field $gt has a special meaning, which is used as the greater than comparator.
-As such, the username and the password from the database will be compared to the empty string "" and as a result return a positive outcome, i.e. a true statement.
-Then the query would return the first user in the database and the end-point login that user.
+As such, the username and the password from the database will be compared to the empty string "" and as a result return a true statement.
+Then the query would return a user in the database and the end-point would login that user, and hence result a login bypass.

     To exploit such vulnerability in our application, we could have the following code in the console.
 Then when refreshing the page, we are in the session of a user in the database.
     ```javascript